xuan13hao/VAT/src/README.md

 # VATAligner

 **VATAligner** (Versatile Alignment Tool) is a high-performance, multi-purpose tool designed for DNA and protein sequence alignments.
-It supports a wide range of alignment tasks, including nucleotide and protein database creation, homology searches, splice alignments, and whole-genome sequencing.
+It supports a wide range of alignment tasks, including nucleotide and protein database creation, homology searches, split alignments, and whole-genome sequencing.

 ---